AlphaGotReal/game-of-os/README.md

 ```

 ### Execution
-To execute the code we will use `nasm` and 'qemu'.
+To execute the code we will use `nasm` and `qemu`.
-- `_nasm_` is an assembler that we will use to convert our assembly code to machine code(binary) and write it down to the readable(floppy disk)
+- `nasm` is an assembler that we will use to convert our assembly code to machine code(binary) and write it down to the readable(floppy disk)
-- `_qemu_` is an emulator software we will use to check if the code execution worked.
+- `qemu` is an emulator software we will use to check if the code execution worked.

 Assemble the code to a binary
 ```bash